-Voxel-Man TempoSurg was the first commercially available training simulator for surgical access to the middle ear.
-In cooperation with Spiggle & Theis, a leading distributor and manufacturer in otorhinolaryngology, it was introduced to the market in 2005.
+VOXEL-MAN TempoSurg was the first commercially available surgery simulator for drilling access to the middle ear.
+In cooperation with Spiggle & Theis, a leading manufacturer and distributor in otorhinolaryngology, it was introduced to the market in 2005.

-The trainee is seeing the virtual surgical site which is displayed in stereoscopic mode, and controlling the drill with the handpiece of a force feedback device.
-The simulated procedure thus becomes very similar to the real one regarding the patient’s orientation, the surgeon’s viewing direction, hand orientation, and the haptic feeling.
+The trainee views the virtual surgical field, which is displayed in stereoscopic mode, and guides the drill with the handpiece of a haptic device.
+The simulated procedure thus becomes very similar to the real one regarding the patient’s orientation, the surgeon’s viewing direction, hand orientation, and the observed haptics.
 The trainee may choose view angle, magnification, type and size of the drill, as well as its rotation speed.
 In addition, the user may navigate with three orthogonal cross-sectional views.

 For surgical training, a set of models derived from real patient cases with labeled organs at risk was provided.
 For the early training phase, coloring of the organs at risk both in the 3D surgical site and the cross-sectional views can be provided and alarm can be given when an organ at risk is injured.
 Different levels of support can be chosen.

-In 2011, Voxel-Man TempoSurg was replaced by its completely redesigned successor Voxel-Man Tempo, which is based on a Windows platform.
-Among others, it features two-handed operation with drill, suction and bleeding, an advanced skills assessment for automatically scoring the trainee, real-time adjustments of the viewing position, online software updates, and a compact setup with a 3D flat panel display.
+In 2011, VOXEL-MAN TempoSurg was replaced by its completely redesigned successor VOXEL-MAN Tempo, which is based on a Windows platform.
+Among others, it features two-handed operation with drill, suction and bleeding, an advanced skills assessment for automatically scoring the trainee, real-time adjustments of the viewing position, and a compact design with a 3D LCD display.

 - Rudolf Leuwer, Andreas Petersik, Bernhard Pflesser, Andreas Pommert, Boris Tolsdorff, Karl Heinz Höhne, Ulf Tiede: VOXEL-MAN TempoSurg: A Virtual Reality Temporal Bone Surgery Simulator.
-J. Jpn.
-Soc.
-Head Neck Surg.
-17, 3 (2007), 203-207.
+Journal of Japan Society for Head and Neck Surgery 17 (3), 2007, 203-207.

 - Bernhard Pflesser, Andreas Petersik, Ulf Tiede, Karl Heinz Höhne, Rudolf Leuwer: Volume cutting for virtual petrous bone surgery.
-Comput.
-Aided Surg.
-7, 2 (2002), 74-83.
+Computer Aided Surgery 7 (2), 2002, 74-83.

-- Rudolf Leuwer, Bernhard Pflesser, Markus Urban: Die stereoskopische Simulation ohrchirurgischer Eingriffe an einem neuartigen 3D-Computermodell.
-Laryngo-Rhino-Otol.
-80 (2001), 298-302.
+- Rudolf Leuwer, Bernhard Pflesser, Markus Urban: Die stereoskopische Simulation ohrchirurgischer Eingriffe an einem neuartigen 3D-Computermodell [Stereoscopic simulation of ear surgery interventions with a novel 3D computer model].
+Laryngo-Rhino-Otologie 80, 2001, 298-302.